Is Running Good for Menopause?

 This may come as a shock to you… but in terms of weight loss and fat loss, there is no difference in training fasted versus fed.

-The explanation of how we burn energy may have got you to thinking that you need to exercise fasted, or for long periods of time in order to burn fat (disclaimer: please don’t do that!), but you’d be wrong.
+The explanation of how we burn energy may have got you thinking that you need to exercise fasted, or for long periods of time in order to burn fat (disclaimer: please don’t do that!), but you’d be wrong.

 Research does not support fasted exercise, and especially not for burning fat or losing weight faster.

-One study found that exercising fasted made no difference to weight loss or fat loss in comparison to exercising fed, and other research shows that it doesn’t matter if you fast, or if you are fed, the very results are the same over relatively short period of time.
+One study found that exercising fasted made no difference to weight loss or fat loss in comparison to exercising fed, and other research shows that it doesn’t matter if you fast, or if you are fed, the very results are the same over a relatively short period of time.

 As a Sport and Exercise Scientist and Personal Trainer, I certainly have some thoughts on this!

-We know that there is no difference in the outcome of losing weight faster, or burning more fat whether you exercise having eaten or not.
+We know that there is no difference in the outcome of losing weight faster, or burning more fat whether you exercise, having eaten or not.
 So the argument of exercising fasted versus fed slightly changes.

 The question then becomes, how do you feel when you exercise fasted, and fed?
 Which one makes you feel better throughout your exercise?